 Design is crucial in B2C apps, there is research made by McKinsey on that.
 We have also covered the main differences between B2C and B2B applications, including the importance of design in one of our previous articles.

 Simplicity is also inspired by the current trend of decluttering.
 We try to surround ourselves with only useful things that “spark joy,” and technology is not an exception.
-Simplicity allows you to put the essential features upfront – just like in application, where everything is designed to let the user accomplish what he wanted when he clicked on the app.
+Simplicity allows you to put the essential features upfront – just like in an application, where everything is designed to let the user accomplish what he wanted when he clicked on the app.

 Learned.io UI designed by Moqod